 When installing a battery, be certain that the holddown fasteners are tightened to the proper specifications.
 Improper holddown fastener tightness, whether too loose or too tight, can result in damage to the battery.
-See the Battery Removal and Installation procedures for the correct holddown fastener tightness specifications.
+See the Battery Removal and Installation procedures in this group for the correct holddown fastener tightness specifications.